hobigo/nextcloud-node-client/README.md

 }
 ``

-Find an a template for a `.env` file in the root folder.
+Find a template for a `.env` file in the root folder.

 ### CloudFoundry Integration
 Cloud foundry apps use the credentials provided in the environment.